BA in Sociology

 To apply to the College of Arts and Science download the application form from University Admissions or contact the Recruitment and Admissions Office at 306-966-5788.
 Application deadlines are listed on the University Admissions website.

-To apply to the CCAP download the application (Application is no longer available.
-Please check back in Fall 2025).
+To apply to the CCAP download the application (The application is no longer available.
+Please check back in Summer 2025).

 Program Requirements